ucla-data-science-center/lc-reproducibility-assessment/episodes/02-execution.md

 > {: .source}
 {: .callout}

-### Running code in RStudio

-1. Open the .R file in R Studio.
-2. Click on the Run button.

-[IMAGE with RStudio screenshot showing  code, console, etc.]

 > ## Exercise: Let's Run Some Code!
 >
-> Open the sample code file in RStudio and run the code.
+> Open the sample code file and run the code.
+Did it run successfully?
 >
 > > ## Solution
 > >
 > > If the code ran correctly using the specified software version, you should see this:
 > >
 > > [IMAGE]
+> >
 > {: .solution}
 {: .challenge}